Azure Batch best practices

-Each individual compute node will have the exact same data disk specification attached if specified as part of the Batch pool instance.
+Each individual compute node has the exact same data disk specification attached if specified as part of the Batch pool instance.
 Only new data disks may be attached to Batch pools.
 These data disks attached to compute nodes aren't automatically partitioned, formatted or mounted.
 It's your responsibility to perform these operations as part of your start task.
 These start tasks must be crafted to be idempotent.
-A re-execution of the start task after the compute node has been provisioned is possible.
+Re-execution of the start tasks on compute nodes is possible.
 If the start task isn't idempotent, potential data loss can occur on the data disks.

 Preparing data disks in Linux Batch pools

 Azure data disks in Linux are presented as block devices and assigned a typical

 assignments as these labels are dynamically assigned at boot time and aren't guaranteed to be consistent between the first and any subsequent

 boots.
 You should identify your attached disks through the mappings presented in

 /dev/disk/azure/scsi1/.
 For example, if you specified LUN 0

 for your data disk in the AddPool API, then this disk would manifest as